For members wishing to contact the board directly, reach out to board secretary Rick Bunch at [email protected]

-Soulardarity's board meets once a quarter, currently the second Saturday of the last month, from 3:30 - 7:00pm.
-The half hour before the meeting is for catching up and then from 4-7pm is the actual meeting.
+Soulardarity's board meets once a quarter, currently the second Saturday of the last month, from 1:00 - 4:00pm.
 The Executive Director also attends the meetings and makes many of the updates.
 Meetings generally occur at the Soulardarity office.

 Before each meeting, the board president prepares an agenda for items that need to be discussed.
 Other board officers may need to prepare reports that are to be discussed.
 Items on the agenda consist of updates about the organizations, such as: new initiatives, budgets, policy governance reports, staffing updates, media mentions, etc.

 Board members are expected to be passionate about the mission, able to regularly attend meetings, and devote enough time to complete the additional tasks outside meetings that are important to their role.
 Board members are expected to be involved with Soulardarity and model active and engaged membership, such as: attending member meetings, volunteer events, committee meetings, etc.